Skip to content

 Dian Fossey Grave Hike.

 The hike aims to give tourists a learning experience about the works of the famous American primatologist and conservationist, Dian Fossey, who dedicated her life to research about mountain gorillas.
-She set up a research camp in the valley between Mount Karisimbi and Mount Bisoke hence the name ‘Karisoke’.
+She set up a research camp in the valley between Mount Karisimbi and Mount Bisoke, hence the name ‘Karisoke’.

-Her work to protect the mountain gorillas and their habitat would lead her into conflict with negative forces including poachers and she was eventually killed.
+Her work to protect the mountain gorillas and their habitat would lead her into conflict with negative forces, including poachers, and she was eventually killed.
 She was buried among the gorillas near her Karisoke Research Center.
 Visiting Fossey’s grave is a poignant experience, as it adjoins the burial spots of 20 gorillas.

 The trip there begins at the headquarters of Volcanoes National Park, with a 30-minute drive to the starting point of the trail.
 You will need to hike for an hour to 90 minutes to reach the campsite at Karisoke at the base of Mount Bisoke.

-At 2967m the Dian Fossey tomb trail will break off from the Mount Bisoke hiking trail.
+At 2967m, the Dian Fossey tomb trail will break off from the Mount Bisoke hiking trail.
 You will hike towards Mount Karisimbi, going through a beautiful stretch of Hygenia Hypericum forested zone, at an altitude range of 2900 – 3000m.

-Enjoy the incredible mountain scenery of the Virungas from Rwanda to the Democratic Republic of Congo.
+Enjoy the incredible mountain scenery of the Virunga’s from Rwanda to the Democratic Republic of Congo.
 En route, you will observe some bird species/Albertine Rift Endemics.
 At the campsite, all that you can find is the graveyard of 20 gorillas and her grave nearby.

 Musanze Caves Tour

-The Musanze Caves are 2km long and are located at the foothills of Volcanoes National Park formed by volcanic activity along the Albertine Rift Valley.
+The Musanze Caves are 2km long and are located at the foothills of Volcanoes National Park, formed by volcanic activity along the Albertine Rift Valley.
 The are 4 sections of the cave floors of the caverns are paved, while the trails have stairways and walkways in place to facilitate easy movement.

-As you wander through the cave, you can view intricate rock formations lit by pockets of soft sunlight, which filters through gaps in the ceiling.
+As you wander through the cave, you can view intricate rock formations lit by pockets of soft sunlight, which filter through gaps in the ceiling.
 You might also chance to encounter some of the Rwandan bat species that have taken up residence there.
-It takes about 2 hours to explore the caves and you will be given a hard hat and solar torch to help you on your way.
+It takes about 2 hours to explore the caves, and you will be given a hard hat and solar torch to help you on your way.

 Mount Karisimbi Hike